The Malta Public Holidays list for 2017, 2018, 2019 and 2020.

-They are mostly linked to religious feasts dating back to many many years of tradition.
+They are mostly linked to religious feasts dating back to several years of traditions.

 At the end of the eighties the government of the time added various important dates to Malta public holidays.